fairdataihub/SODA-for-SPARC-Docs/docs/getting-started/organize-and-submit-a-new-sparc-dataset-with-soda.md

 Click on the applicable panel to include the high-level metadata files of your choice.
 :::info
-submission, dataset_description, and subjects files are mandatory for all datasets.
+submission, dataset_description, README.txt, and subjects files are mandatory for all datasets.
 The samples file is mandatory if applicable.
 The other files are optional.
 :::

 ![](https://github.com/fairdataihub/SODA-for-SPARC/blob/main/docs/documentation/Organize-dataset/organize-step4-metadata-files.gif?raw=true)